Lucia's Blog: 2020

 "Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it" (Matthew 7:13, 14).

-You must start hearing the words of Jesus and apply them in your life to do the will of the Father and enter the kingdom of heaven.
+You must start hearing Jesus' words and applying them in your life to do the will of the Father and enter the kingdom of heaven.
 You must start building your faith upon the rock, Jesus, our Lord, to withstand everything that hinders your walk with Him (Matthew 7:21, 24-25).

-May we have a humble and sincere heart to start hearing the words of Jesus to do the will of the Father and enter the kingdom of heaven.
+May we have a humble and sincere heart to start hearing Jesus' words to do the will of the Father and enter the kingdom of heaven.
 May we start building our faith upon the only true Rock, our Lord and Savior, Jesus Christ.

 Luci